 ‘Surely none of the men who came up from Egypt, from twenty years old and above, shall see the land of which I swore to Abraham, Isaac, and Jacob, because they have not wholly followed Me, (Num 32:11)

 Based on what the Scriptures actually say, the following people inherited the promised land.

-- The ladies and little ones from all tribes
+- The ladies of all ages and little ones who are under 20 years old from all tribes

 - All the tribe of Levi both men and women (except Moses and Aaron)

 The popular belief is that from all who came out of Egypt, only Joshua and Caleb inherited the land.
 The truth is, the ladies and their little ones from all tribes, the entire tribe of Levi except Moses and Aaron and finally, Joshua and Caleb inherited the land.